moveit/moveit.ros.org/install/source/index.markdown

 # Source Installation Instructions

+**Virtual Machines:** There have been many reports of problems with the ROS visualization tool RViz when used in virtual machines.
+We therefore discourage the use of virtual machines with MoveIt! unless you are not interested in visualization support.

 ## Prerequisites

 Install ROS [Indigo](http://www.ros.org/wiki/indigo/Installation/Ubuntu), [Jade](http://www.ros.org/wiki/jade/Installation/Ubuntu), or [Kinetic](http://www.ros.org/wiki/kinetic/Installation/Ubuntu).
 Please make sure you have followed all steps and have the latest versions of packages installed: